Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 Recognize what’s happening:

-Anxiety can mimic other issues—some very serious such as heart attacks, and others not as concerning like the flu.
+When anxiety is through the roof, it can mimic other issues—some very serious such as heart attacks, and others not as concerning like the flu.
 When you’re clear on what you’re dealing with, you may be able to soothe yourself and calm down.
 “Face it, work with it, and learn from it,” says coach, speaker, and former aerialist, Casandra Pavolic.
 “Look at it for what it is, work with it and not against it.
 This is an opportunity to learn what triggers cause this anxiety.”

 Focus in on your breathing.
 You don’t have to do anything fancy, just breathe in and out.
 “To start with, it’s important to breathe,” says psychotherapist Natalija Rascotina.
 “This sends oxygen to the brain, which is key for relaxation and calms down the amygdala.
 The amygdala is a specific part of the brain that governs our ‘animal’ response to fear.
 The amygdala is the reason why we are afraid of things outside of our control.
 Simple breathing and thought exercises can help control this part of the brain, which is fundamental for dealing with anxiety.”